-JLEN's mandate allows for up to half of the portfolio to be held in other OECD countries Though the UK accounts for 98% of JLEN's portfolio, its investment mandate allows up to 50% to be invested in other OECD countries.
-JLEN's managers say that they expect to make greater use of this authority through increased investment into continental Europe, where they say that Foresight has a strong in-country presence across the region.
+Though the UK accounts for 98% of JLEN's portfolio, its investment mandate allows up to 50% to be invested in other OECD countries.
+JLEN is expected to make greater use of this through increased investment into continental Europe, where Foresight has a strong in-country presence across the region.
 Over the past year, JLEN has partnered with Foresight (see page 15) to invest in a construction-stage Swedish wind farm and an operational Spanish wind farm.
 Construction-stage assets are not an area JLEN has engaged much with historically.